 Explore Old Kingdom sites and New Kingdom tombs at Saqqara, including the Step Pyramid of Djoser

-Admire Giza’s iconic Great Pyramid, the Sphinx and Solar Boat Museum
+Admire Giza’s iconic Great Pyramid and the Sphinx

 Experience Middle Kingdom sites in Amarna, rarely visited by tourists, with visits to working archaeological sites